Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Results

 \subsection{Implications for experimental study of effective energy barriers in RO and NF membranes}

-In experimental studies of molecular transport in polymeric membranes, the measured barrier is considered an overall effective parameter that represents the transport of a given solute, and the physical meaning has not been fully established.
+In experimental studies of molecular transport in polymeric membranes, the measured barrier is considered an overall effective parameter that represents the transport of a given solute, and the physical meaning has not been fully established for aqueous transport in polymeric membranes.
 Based on the current study, we can better analyze and understand effective energy barriers in the context of many individual energy barriers in parallel and series.

 To demonstrate the implications our analysis has on the experimental study of effective energy barriers, we extracted effective transition state barriers from permeabilities of a selection of salts in a selection of membranes.
 Specifically, we experimentally measured the permeability of sodium chloride (NaCl) in a NF membrane at six temperatures to extract the effective enthalpic barrier for the salt transport from the slope of the linearized transition-state theory plot (Fig.~\ref{fig:experimental_data}A).
 We also performed a similar measurement for the transport of sodium fluoride (NaF) in the same NF membrane and for NaCl in a RO membrane (Fig.~\ref{fig:experimental_data}A).
-Finally, we measured the increase of NaCl conductivity with temperature in water and constructed its corresponding linearized transition-state theory plot (Fig.~S4).
+Finally, we measured the increase of NaCl conductivity with temperature in water and constructed its corresponding linearized transition-state theory plot (Fig.~\ref{fig:tst_NaCl_water}).
 The effective enthalpic barriers measured for the four cases are shown in Fig.~\ref{fig:experimental_data}B.